 - Travel by bus: The bus service is operated by CT Plus.
 All buses have a wheelchair ramp, a dedicated wheelchair space and kneeling suspension.
 For more information about the bus service in Guernsey, please follow this link.

 - Travel by air: Special assistance requirements need to be pre-booked through your airline and/or tour operator prior to your arrival at the terminal.
 The terminal building is wheelchair accessible and there are lifts to all floors.
 Follow this link for accessibility information.

-- Condor Ferries, provide Guernsey's main passenger services.
+- To and from Guernsey: Condor Ferries, provide Guernsey's main passenger services.
 They operate between the Channel Islands, St Malo and the UK.
 For more information about disabled facilities and access when travelling with Condor Ferries, please follow this link.

-- The Isle of Sark Shipping Company provides the passenger ferry service to Sark
+- Sark: The Isle of Sark Shipping Company provides the passenger ferry service to Sark

 - Beau sejour leisure centre and cinema.
 For more information follow the link Beau sejour.

 - Oatlands activity Centre.
 For more information follow the link oatlands

 - The Mallard cinema.
 For more information follow the link mallard cinema

 - Friquet garden centre 01481 253 684 has an indoor and outdoor children's play area.

 - Guernsey has many lovely beaches but these have varied access for anyone with a physical disability.
 A Beach access guide has been produced and this can be viewed by following the link Beach Guide [4Mb]and it is also available as a download on this page.